 When purchasing something, paying in a restaurant, bar, for a taxi, do not flash a wad of money, but just enough to pay for the service or product.
 You do not want to attract the attention of a potential thief.

-If you are using an ATM in Uganda or Rwanda make sure that the ATM is behind a door for your privacy and safety, an armed guard will normally be outside.
+If you are using an ATM in Uganda or Rwanda, make sure that the ATM is behind a door for your privacy and safety, an armed guard will typically be outside.

-It is good to always have a scan or copy of important documents in the case that they are lost or stolen.
+It is good always to have a scan or copy of essential documents in the case that they are lost or stolen.

-A daypack can be good to have, as long as you can hold onto the straps to protect it from being stolen.
+A daypack can be useful to have, as long as you can hold onto the straps to protect it from being stolen.

 Be wise – though it is safe to walk on your own – go with a Ugandan to be on the safe side of things.

-I have known people where their passport was lost in a form of transport and they had to go through the tedious task going to their embassy and in some cases, your country may not have an embassy in Uganda or Rwanda which makes the replacement of a passport more tedious.
+I have known people where their passport was lost in the form of transport, and they had to go through the tedious task going to their embassy, and in some cases, your country may not have an embassy in Uganda or Rwanda which makes the replacement of a passport more tedious.

-Protect your passport at all costs.
-Though the reality is that a passport loss has never occurred with a client of ours.
-Since we let them know how to protect important documents such as a passport.
+Protect your passport at all costs, though the reality is that a passport loss has never occurred with a client of ours since we let them know how to protect relevant documents such as a passport.

 Even if you did lose your passport – we would assist you in getting back home to your country.

 Never act lost even if you are.
-Acting as if you are lost makes you a potential victim of a theft attack.
+You are working as if you are lost you a potential victim of a theft attack.

 Enter into a shop – or get on a Boda-Boda Motorcycle Taxi and they will take you to your destination (even though below I recommend avoiding a Boda-Boda Motorcycle Taxi.